openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

 ### Extension Accessing Profiles

-Criteria for VS Code extensions that want to access the same Zowe CLI profiles that Zowe Explorer uses.
+Criteria for VS Code extensions that want to access the same Zowe CLI profiles that Zowe Explorer for VS Code uses.

 <table rules="all">
  <thead>